-Dr. Ogonosky has developed a system for implementing RtI that works and can be applied in any size district with the resources available.
 In this second edition of The Response to Intervention Handbook, Dr. Ogonosky shares her vast experience in helping educators in school districts achieve extraordinary results through RtI.
-The book guides administrators and teachers through a seamless three-tier process that is timely and cost efficient.
-The book will also help parents and educational leaders or specialists understand their roles in the process.
+The book guides administrators and teachers through a seamless three-tier process that is both time and cost efficient.
+The book will also help parents and educational leaders or specialists understand their roles in the RtI process.

 When the first edition of this book was produced 10 years ago, RtI was a relatively new concept being introduced to administrators and teachers.
-Therefore, the book was designed to help them implement RtI in a practical way, starting with conceptualizing the primary features of the process.
-This new edition has been revised to provide additional insight into RtI, which has not changed in theory since its original design.
-New examples and further clarification have been added to help districts work to build and to sustain the process.
+Therefore, the first edition was designed to help educators implement RtI in a practical way, starting with conceptualizing the primary features of the process.